-Once this stage is reached, businesses have established themselves in the market; it is possible to consider them not as struggling startups but rather as thriving businesses.
-The funds gathered in this round are used to solidify one’s place in the market by scaling up their capabilities and reach either locally or overseas.
+Once this fundraising stage is reached, businesses have established themselves in the market; it is possible to consider them no longer as struggling startups but rather as thriving businesses.
+The funds gathered in this round are used to solidify one’s place in the market by scaling up their capabilities and reach locally or overseas.

-After each fundraising event, your business valuation will increase.
-Once you obtain a certain mark, you will be nicknamed as one of the following mythical creatures:
+After each round of fundraising, your business valuation will increase.
+Once you obtain a certain mark, you will be nicknamed one of the following mythical creatures:

 How to find and vet the right investors?